Dilation and Evacuation (D&E) for Abortion

-- A hole in the wall of the uterus (uterine perforation, rare), which most commonly happens during cervical dilation.
-Bleeding is usually minimal, and no repair is necessary.
+- A hole in the wall of the uterus (uterine perforation).
+This is rare.
+This most commonly happens during cervical dilation.
+In the second trimester, bleeding may be more likely, and a repair may be needed.
 If bleeding is a concern, a laparoscopy (a procedure that uses a lighted viewing instrument) can be used to see whether it has stopped.

 - Infection.
 Bacteria can enter the uterus during the procedure and cause an infection.
-This is more likely if an untreated disease, such as a sexually transmitted disease (STD), is present before the procedure.
+This is more likely if an untreated infection, such as a sexually transmitted infection (STI), is present before the procedure.
 Antibiotics given during and after the D&E procedure will reduce this risk.